 born in Mpumalanga Hammardsale KZN.
 A photographer, musician, producer, blogger, DJ, remixer.
 Co-founder of the alternative group BIG FKN GUN (have performed at TEDxSoweto, Design Indaba etc).
 Member of the Red Bull Music Academy affiliated Touch is A Move collective.
 One of the organisers and co-coordinator of the Durban International Film Festival, JOMBA!
 Contemporary Dance Experience, Poetry Africa and Time of the Writer Festivals.
 Coder Dojo mentor, Mathematics and Science educator.
 A Pneumatic and industrial technician and ordained Dudeism priest.
 Have worked with Madala Kunene, Spoek Mathambo, Moonchild Sanelly, Busiswa Gqulu, OkMalumkoolkat, MXO amongst other.
 At your service

 holds masters degrees in musicology from the University of South Africa and Oxford University.
 In 2001 he was awarded a DPhil from Oxford University before returning to South Africa in the same year.
 He is currently Professor of Musicology at Stellenbosch University and Director of Africa Open – Institute for Music, Research and Innovation, an ambitious institutional project that responds to the challenges and opportunities of music studies in South Africa.
 His most recent book, Nagmusiek, was awarded the Eugène Marais Prize by the Suid-Afrikaanse Akademie vir Wetenskap en Kuns, the Jan Rabie Rapport Prize, the kykNET-Rapport Prize and the University of Johannesburg Debut Prize for Creative Writing in Afrikaans.
-He is also Editor of herri.
+He is also Publisher of herri.

 was born in Soweto.
 He studied the Italian madrigal tradition with choral maestro, Piero Poclen, in Trieste, Italy.
 In the mid 90’s he co-founded the acoustic pop duo, BLK Sonshine with Masauko Chipembere, garnering a following throughout Southern Africa and Internationally.
 Neo writes music plays, chorus songs and has a variety of works for chamber and large ensemble (his operetta, “the Flower of Shembe”, premiered to critical acclaim in 2012).
 Neo co-founded the Pan African Space Station in 2008 with Chimurenga’s publishing editor, Ntone Edjabe, as a continually evolving host of cutting-edge Pan African music and sound art on the internet and across stages in Cape Town and other parts of the globe.